 &lt;sup>1 There is one exception to the student judging rule.
-We do let experienced Varsity debaters judge Novices at the Novice Scrimmage we hold as our first event in September.
+We do let experienced Varsity debaters judge Novices at the Novice Scrimmage, our first event in September.

 The tournaments start promptly at 9AM when we distribute the resolution and information packet.
-We try very hard to stay on schedule so we finish by 5:30PM.
+We try very hard to stay on schedule and finish by 5:30PM.
 Ask any of the coaches-we have a very good on-time record.